You are here

 National Eye Institute (NEI)

-The National Eye Institute (NEI) conducts and supports research, training, health information dissemination, and other programs with respect to blinding eye diseases, visual disorders, mechanisms of visual function, preservation of sight, and the special health problems of individuals who are visually impaired or blind.
+The National Eye Institute (NEI) conducts and supports research, training, health information dissemination, and other programs with respect to blinding eye diseases, visual disorders, mechanisms of visual function, preservation of sight, and the special health problems of the blind.

 Vision research is supported by the NEI through research grants and training awards made to scientists at more than 250 medical centers, hospitals, universities, and other institutions across the country and around the world.
-The NEI also conducts laboratory and patient-oriented research at its own facilities located on the NIH campus in Bethesda, Maryland.
+The NEI also conducts laboratory and patient research on the NIH campus in Bethesda, Maryland.

 The NEI has established the National Eye Health Education Program, a partnership of more than 65 professional, civic, and voluntary organizations and government agencies concerned with eye health.
 The program represents an extension of the NEI's support of vision research, where results are disseminated to health professionals, patients, and the public.

 August 16, 1968 — National Eye Institute was established when President Lyndon B. Johnson signed Public Law 90-489.
 The new NIH institute was the first government organization solely dedicated to research on human visual diseases and disorders.
 NEI officially began operations on December 26, 1968, and the National Advisory Eye Council met for the first time on April 3, 1969.

 April 3-4, 1969 — First meeting of the NEI National Advisory Eye Council is held.

 January 11, 1970 — Dr. Carl Kupfer was appointed NEI Director.

 December 15, 1970 — Reorganization of the NEI resulted in the formation of an Office of Biometry and Epidemiology; an Office of the Director of Intramural Research; the Laboratory of Vision Research; and a Clinical Branch.